gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 #### Redbelly is genuinely decentralised at the consensus layer
 There is no centralised sequencers or key holders on Redbelly.
 Consensus is produced by a distributed validator set, and no group of insiders is in a position to be asked, or pressured, to override the ledger.
-Decentralisation in this sense is not an aesthetic preference — it is what makes the network credibly neutral and what keeps the question "who controls this?" from having a meaningful answer.
+Decentralisation in this sense is not an aesthetic preference, it is what makes the network credibly neutral and what keeps the question "who controls this?" from having a meaningful answer.
 The Arbitrum freeze cannot happen on Redbelly.

 #### Redbelly’s cross-chain implementation has no single point of failure